Should You Quit Weed Cold Turkey? What Are the Effects?

 Side Effects of Quitting Weed Cold-Turkey

-People who quit weed cold turkey may experience withdrawal.
+Quitting weed immediately, or cold turkey, may result in a person experiencing withdrawal.
 Common weed withdrawal symptoms include:

 These are very real symptoms, and when they appear suddenly, they can be overwhelming.
 It is very difficult to move away from a drug people are accustomed to taking each day.
 Some people may relapse simply to avoid these symptoms.